deanilvincent/deanilvincent.github.io/_posts/2018-01-12-steps-in-creating-simple-but-dynamic-powerful-web-app-using-asp-net-core-mvc-connected-to-a-database.md

 <img src="https://user-images.githubusercontent.com/10904957/34877040-42d7b452-f7df-11e7-8395-7a42a273f418.PNG" />

-Voila! you're done created creating your ASP.NET Core Web App connected to a Database.
+Voila! you're done creating your ASP.NET Core Web App connected to a Database.

-If you have some questions or comments, please drop it below. :)
+If you have some questions or comments, please drop it below 👇 :)